 The mission of the Anchorage Wellness Courts (AWC) is to enhance the quality of life in our community and public safety by breaking the cycle of criminality of drug-and-alcohol-addicted persons, and to reduce the cost associated with re-arrest, criminal case processing, confinement; and jail overcrowding.
-Using evidence-based practices, the Anchorage Wellness Court supports participants' abstinence from drugs and alcohol and promotes self-sufficiency while they reside in the community and rebuild their lives.
+Using evidence-based practices, the AWC supports participants' abstinence from drugs and alcohol and promotes self-sufficiency while they reside in the community and rebuild their lives.

-Who is eligible?
+Who is Eligible?

-The Felony DUI Court is a voluntary court for defendants who want to overcome addiction to alcohol and other drugs and achieve sobriety.
-To be considered your case needs to be in pre-indictment stage.
-You must have been charged with a felony DUI anywhere in Alaska, but will need to reside in Anchorage during participation in the program.
+The Felony Drug Court is a voluntary court for defendants who want to overcome addiction to alcohol and other drugs and achieve sobriety.
+To be considered your case needs to be in the preindictment stage.
+You must have been charged with a felony drug or drug-related offense anywhere in Alaska, but will need to reside in Anchorage during participation in the program.
 Defendants must meet all Eligibility Standards (some of which are listed on the back of this brochure).

-What are the program benefits?
+What are the Program Benefits?

-- Expedited substance abuse treatment - Reduced jail time and fines - If eligible, financial assistance for treatment services, housing, and other basic needs - Case management support to assist you in accomplishing your goals - Achieve lifetime sobriety and avoid future criminal involvementt
+- Expedited substance abuse treatment - Reduced or no jail time and no fines - If eligible, financial assistance for treatment services, housing and other basic needs - Case management support to assist you in accomplishing your goals - Achieve lifetime sobriety and avoid future criminal involvement

-How does the AWC work?
+How does the AWC Work?